Common Legal Questions Asked About Birth Injuries in Pennsylvania and New Jersey

 Medical Malpractice causing Birth Injuries: How to Find Help

 The law offices of Cohen, Placitella & Roth are proud to represent every one of our clients with tenacity, experience, and fresh strategic perspectives.
 Our goal is to seek justice for you and the people you hold most dear.
-If you or a loved one has suffered personal injury or wrongful death due to medical malpractice, you should seek legal help at once.
-Our team of lawyers and medical professionals is suited to handle anything from medical negligence to birth injury.
+Our team of birth injury lawyers and medical professionals is equipped to handle all aspects of birth injury cases, providing the support and expertise you need during this challenging time.

 If you have a question, or would like to consult with us, please don’t hesitate to contact us at (888) 572-7388 or fill out our online contact form.